dward2/BME547/Assignments/final_image_processor.md

 * Use of issues and milestones to track development progress (new to this assignment)

-**You should approach this final project as an opportunity to show a potential future employer an example of your software development skills.**

 ## Functional Specifications
 ### GUI Client
-At a minimum, you GUI client should do the following:
+At a minimum, your GUI client should do the following:
 * Provide a __graphical__ user interface that will allow a user to select an image for upload to your web-server, and then issue a RESTful API request to your cloud service to upload the image.

+* Your __graphical__ user interface should allow the user to choose an uploaded image and conduct an image processing step on that image.

+The choice of
-* In addition to uploading the raw image, your __graphical__ user interface should give the user a choice of processing steps that the server should perform on the uploaded image, including:
+processing steps that the server should perform on an uploaded image, including:
 <!--  + Histogram Equalization __default__
   + Contrast Stretching
   + Log Compression
   + Invert Image
   (colors, not orientation  example: ![](support_files/pup.jpg) to ![](support_files/invert_pup.jpg))
 -->
   The processed image should also be stored on the server.
+Update the filename of the processed image to indicate it has been processed.

 * Your user interface should also provide:
-  + The ability to choose, display, and compare original and processed images from the server.
+  + The ability to choose and display an image (original or processed) from the server.
+  + The option to show two images from the server side-by-side.
-  + An option to download original or processed image(s) from the server.
+  + The option to download an image (original or processed) from the server and save it on the local computer.
   + Display useful metadata of displayed images, including:
-    - Timestamp when uploaded
+    - Timestamp when uploaded (or processed)
     - Image size (e.g., X x Y pixels)

+* In order to complete these tasks, the client GUI will need to make RESTful API requests to the server to get the list of uploaded images, to initiate the image processing step on a selected image, and to download images for either display or saving on the computer.

 ### Cloud Server
-At a minimum, your image processor server should do the following:
-* Be a cloud-based web service running on your virtual machine that exposes a well-crafted RESTful API that will implement the image processing methods specified above (check out [scikit-image](http://scikit-image.org/) to make your life easier on the image processing algorithms!).
+At a minimum, your server should be a cloud-based web service running on your virtual machine that exposes a well-crafted RESTful API that will implement the tasks needed by the client as described above and outlined here:

-* A persistent database should be implemented in some form to do the following:
+* Accept images for uploading and storage in a persistent database

+* Conduct the image processing methods on selected files as specified above (check out
+  [scikit-image](http://scikit-image.org/) to make your life easier on the image processing algorithms!).

+* Communicate with and utilize a persistent database that will:
   + Store uploaded images and timestamps
   + Store processed images and timestamps

+* Provide a list of available images to the client

+* Provide for the downloading of an image as requested

-* Provide what other services are needed for the client to perform its needed functions.
+* Provide any other services as needed for the client to perform its needed functions.

 **Note**: The GUI should only make requests to the server and should not make